Why Your Engineering Onboarding Docs Fail (Even When They're Complete)

 The Docs Are Right.
 The Sequence Is Wrong.

 When a new engineer joins your team, they don't have a missing document problem — they have a navigation problem.
-They open your wiki and find forty tabs of equally important-looking content with no visible signal about where to start.
+They open the wiki and find forty tabs of equally important-looking content with no visible signal about where to start, which of these forty pages assumes which others, or what "understanding the auth service" actually requires before it makes sense.

 Why Order Matters More Than Completeness